-Wayne Norton begins his 14th year as the Georgia head track and field coach and his 23rd year overall with the program.
-Norton has compiled an extremely impressive resumé as he has been a major part of the most successful period in Georgia track and field history.
+Wayne Norton begins his 15th year as the Georgia head track and field coach and his 24rd year overall with the program.
+Norton has compiled an extremely impressive resumé, as he has been a major part of the most successful period in Georgia track and field history.
 In 2013, his teams had three top-25 national finishes, including two in the top 11, and two NCAA individual titles as freshmen Shaunae Miller (indoor 400-meter dash) and Freya Jones (javelin) brought hardware back to Athens.

-Over the last seven years, Norton and his coaching staff further established Georgia's program as one of the nation's elite programs.
-The Lady Bulldogs claimed both the SEC indoor and outdoor titles in 2006, finished with five NCAA individual crowns and four top-10 team finishes at the NCAA Championships during that span.
-Georgia also combined to rack up 41 SEC individual crowns during the last seven seasons.
-UGA claimed its first NCAA men's javelin title during the 2008 season before Chris Hill, who went on to win the 2009 USA Championships, was able to accomplish that feat yet again in 2009.
+Over the last eight years, Norton and his coaching staff further established Georgia's program as one of the nation's elite programs.
+The Lady Bulldogs claimed both the SEC indoor and outdoor titles in 2006, finished with seven NCAA individual crowns and five top-10 team finishes at the NCAA Championships during that span.
+Georgia also combined to rack up 49 SEC individual crowns during the last eight seasons.
+UGA claimed its first NCAA men's javelin title in 2008 before Chris Hill, who went on to win the 2009 USA Championships, was able to accomplish the feat yet again in 2009.

-Another first for the Bulldog men came as Torrin Lawrence sprinted to Georgia's first national championship in the 400-meter dash at the 2010 NCAA Indoor Championships.
+Another first for the Bulldog men came as Torrin Lawrence sprinted to Georgia's first national championship in the 400m at the 2010 NCAA Indoor Championships.
 Lawrence completed his career as a seven-time All-American and three-time SEC champion.
 In the field, Nikola Lomnicka captured the third NCAA women's hammer throw crown for the Lady Bulldogs in five years in 2010 before finishing third at the 2011 NCAA Championships.
-Lomnicka concluded her career in 2012 with her third consecutive First Team All-America certificate in the hammer.
+Lomnicka concluded her career in 2012 with her third consecutive First Team All-America certificate in the hammer and three SEC championships.

-Norton came to Georgia in 1990 and has been instrumental in guiding the UGA men to five outdoor top-10 NCAA finishes, 12 outdoor top-20 finishes, two indoor top-10 finishes and five indoor top-20 finishes.
-He has also been instrumental in the development of a nationally competitive women's team.
+Norton came to Georgia in 1990 and has been instrumental in guiding the UGA men to five outdoor top-10 NCAA finishes, 12 outdoor top-20 finishes, two indoor top-10 finishes and six indoor top-20 finishes.
+He has also been a key factor in the development of a nationally competitive women's team.
 In the 1995 season, Georgia won its first ever SEC Outdoor Championship in the history of the women's program.
 In 1996, the Lady Bulldogs claimed their highest NCAA finish in school history as they finished second at NCAA Indoors.
-Over the course of the last 13 seasons, the women's team has captured six outdoor top-20 finishes and five indoor top-15 finishes.
+Over the course of the last 14 seasons, the women's team has captured seven outdoor top-20 finishes and six indoor top-15 finishes.
 The Georgia women scored more than 100 points (108) at the 2012 SEC Outdoor Championships and posted their eighth top-25 finish at the NCAA outdoor meet during Norton's tenure.

 In his time at Georgia, the cross country team has also thrived.
 Prior to the 1990s, the women's team had never gone to the NCAA Championships, but that changed in 1990 when they made their first ever trip to the NCAAs.
 Georgia would get back to nationals in 1991, 1997, 2004-07 and 2011-2012.
 The 2013 campaign saw the Bulldog men make their third straight trip to Nationals.
 Both Georgia distance teams qualified for the national meet in 2012, with the UGA men grabbing their top NCAA finish in history (19th).
 In 2011, the Georgia men advanced to the NCAA cross meet for the first time since 2004 and had the top SEC team finish.
 The Bulldogs won the South Regional in 2003 to advance to their first NCAA meet.
 They then returned to the national meet in 2004, which marked the first time in school history that both the men's and women's cross country teams competed simultaneously at the NCAA meet.